pantheon-systems/pantheon-content-cloud-sdk/README.md

-# Pantheon Content Cloud SDKs
+# Pantheon Content Publisher SDKs

 ## Overview

-This repository houses the Pantheon Content Cloud SDKs and starters.
+This repository houses the Pantheon Content Publisher SDKs and starters.

-These SDKs are used to interact with the Pantheon Content Cloud APIs.
-Starters allow you to quickly get up and running with Pantheon Content Cloud.
+These SDKs are used to interact with the Pantheon Content Publisher APIs.
+Starters allow you to quickly get up and running with Pantheon Content Publisher.

 ## Development